-The following Corporate Governance Guidelines (the "Guidelines") have been developed by the Board of Directors (the "Board") of Fidelity National Information Services, Inc. (the "Company"), through its Corporate Governance and Nominating Committee, to promote the functioning of the Board and its committees and to set forth a common set of expectations as to how the Board should perform its functions.
+The following Corporate Governance Guidelines (the "Guidelines") have been developed by the Board of Directors (the "Board") of Fidelity National Information Services, Inc. (the "Company"), through its Corporate Governance, Nominating and Sustainability Committee (the "Governance Committee"), to promote the functioning of the Board and its committees and to set forth a common set of expectations as to how the Board should perform its functions.